 Harvard University in Cambridge, MA

-Harvard University tied for first with Stanford and MIT in the U.S. News & World Report 2014 rankings of graduate biological sciences programs.
+Harvard University tied for fourth with Stanford and California Institute of Technology in the U.S. News & World Report 2018 rankings of graduate biological sciences programs.
 Harvard's Department of Molecular and Cellular Biology offers two distinct programs that can eventually lead to a Ph.D. in biology.
 Students can choose between tracks in molecules, cells, and organisms, or engineering and physical biology.
 All graduate students are admitted as Ph.D. candidates, and each specialization prepares its students for professional or academic careers in science.